Clarifai/docs/docs/portal-guide/model/deep-training/visual-classification-templates.md

 You can customize most hyperparameters by specifying the following values:

-- `min`—the minimum value a given parameter can take.
+- `minimum`—the minimum value a given parameter can take.
-- `max`—the maximum value a given parameter can take.
+- `maximum`—the maximum value a given parameter can take.
-- `step`—Is how much you can increment or decrement the minimum or maximum value in a single click/change.
+- `step`—determines how much you can increment or decrement the minimum or maximum value in a single click/change.

 :::